Morses Club Branch Manager – Sam

 I had enjoyed my time at Welcome Finance so when I saw the job advertised I just thought why not.
 I understood the ethos of the company as well as the workload and I had decent background knowledge which I think helped.
 It was the perfect opportunity to get back into the industry and build a career I enjoy.

-What does an 'average day' look like for you?
+What does the 'average day' look like for you?

 What's the best thing about being a Business Manager?